AwesomeNova/Aleae-MARlea-Input-File-Converter/README.md

     * Lightly simplified logic pertaining to adding aether term to chem_reaction_str
 * October 3, 2024
   * 1.0.4:
-    * Fixed MARlea comments occassionally being written to .in files when converting MARlea files or Aleae files
+    * Fixed MARlea comments occasionally being written to .in files when converting MARlea files or Aleae files
   * 1.0.5:
     * Fixed error in the condition for the while loop in convert_aleae_to_marlea()
     * Removed redundant functions that open files for reading and replaced them with one function open_file_read()